vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/setting-up-lazy-load-for-pixel-apps.md

 ## Making the Pixel App load itself lazily

-To make the pixel app load itself lazily, you need to add the `experimentalLazyLoad` property on the app [settingsSchema](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-4-configuringyourappsettings).
+To make the pixel app load itself lazily, you must add the `experimentalLazyLoad` property on the app [settingsSchema](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-4-configuringyourappsettings).
 By doing this, the `vtex.pixel-server` app will create a local setting `experimentalHasOwnLazyLoad` with value `true`.

-> :warning: Do not add the `experimentalHasOwnLazyLoad` setting on the app `settingsSchema` nor set it via VTEX IO CLI.
+> :warning: Do not add the `experimentalHasOwnLazyLoad` setting on the app `settingsSchema`, nor set it via VTEX IO CLI.
 This is an internal setting.

 The pixel app can access the `experimentalLazyLoad` [setting](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-5-writingtheheaderandbodyscripts) like in this code example: